 Water and Power

 Water will be available from a portable sink for use in cooking, cleaning and personal use.
-We will regularly stop off for showers at Furnace Creek, Stovepipe Wells and/or Tecopa Hot Springs.
-A nominal fee is charged.
+Showers are available at the campsite, though it's necessary to take short and not-too-frequent showers.

 Power is available at our site for use in charging electronic equipment, energizing coffee makers, etc. We use a single 120V circuit from the trailer which has limited capacity.
 Please be sensitive to what you use.